SheepTester/uxdy/dependencies/README.md

 senior standing, VIS 135, and two from VIS 100A, VIS 101A, VIS 133A, VIS 136A, VIS 161, VIS 162.
 VIS 142; CSE 11 recommended.
 Open to visual arts majors and ICAM minors only.
 Two production-course limitation.
 THGR or TDGR 213A for B, THGR or TDGR 213B for C; admission to the MFA theatre program.
+POLI 5D/POLI 5D/ECON 5 or POLI 30D.
+CHEM 132 or the combination of PHYS 100A and 110A.
+Corequisites: PHYS 140A.

+# Corequisites
+upper-division standing.
+Must be taken concurrently with PSYC 121 or PSYC 140.
+CHEM 132 or the combination of PHYS 100A and 110A.
+Corequisites: PHYS 140A.
 ```

 Generally, it seems that `/[A-Z]+ \d+[A-Z]*/` matches all mentioned course